airbytehq/sampleapps/README.md

-# sampleapps
+# Airbyte Sample Apps
-Sample Apps for Airbyte Developers
+Here you can find sample apps that demo usecases with Airbyte!